Flash Memory

 Notes:

-• Astrobe for Cortex-M0 does not yet “officially” support the RP2040.
-For now, to run code from SRAM, certain limitations and coding rules apply (cf. CodeLoading):
+• Astrobe does support running code from SRAM.
+To run code from SRAM, certain limitations and coding rules apply (cf. CodeLoading):

 • procedures called from SRAM-based code must be referred to using procedure variables,